yeyosef/deep-learning-from-scratch/README.md

-# deep-learning-from-scratch
+# Deep Learning Algorithms From Scratch

-Deep Learning Algorithms From Scratch
+Hands-on implementation of Deep Learning algorithms using tensorflow framework.